Crappie Fishing

 Fishing for crappie is a ton of fun the entire family can enjoy.

-I say it's a bonus because I absolutely enjoy bass fishing, and to be able to battle bass on light tackle is a sweet challenge.
-I enjoy catching crappie just as well, so let's remain focused on crappie here.
+I say it's a bonus because I absolutely enjoy bass fishing.
+And to be able to battle bass on light tackle is truly a fun challenge.
+I enjoy catching crappie just as well, so we'll just have to remain focused on crappie here.

 Understanding Crappie Patterns